D3XTRO12/miel-ia/README.md

 ## 👨‍🔬 Author

-Developed by [Your Name], Computer Engineering student.
+Developed by [Pablo Mirazo](https://x.com/iamD3XTRO) - Computer Engineering student.

 This project was created to provide intelligent diagnostic tools for healthcare professionals, particularly for early detection of Guillain-Barré Syndrome.